Proud Boys Leader Enrique Tarrio Arrested In Miami On Conspiracy Charge For January 6th Capitol Attack

 The indictment alleges that Tarrio nonetheless continued to direct and encourage the Proud Boys before and during the events of Jan.
 6. He also reportedly claimed credit for what had happened on social media and in an encrypted chat room during and after the attack.

-Tarrio was indicted on one count of each conspiracy to obstruct an official proceeding and obstruction of an official proceeding, as well as two counts each of assaulting, resisting, or impeding certain officers and destruction of government property.MORE NEWS: Florida Senate Passes Controversial 'Don't Say Gay' Bill
+Tarrio was indicted on one count of each conspiracy to obstruct an official proceeding and obstruction of an official proceeding, as well as two counts each of assaulting, resisting, or impeding certain officers and destruction of government property.MORE NEWS: How To Help The People Of Ukraine

 In the 14 months since Jan.
 6, more than 775 individuals have been arrested in nearly all 50 states for crimes related to the breach of the U.S. Capitol.